 Currently, I've only gone to four states and only really explored one of them.
-With the need for exploring I have, you can imagine how eager I am to go out and explore different states, countries, and continents.
+With the need for exploring, you can imagine how eager I am to explore different states, countries, and continents.

-However, with so many places to see, I have decided that the best place to start would be my backyard.
-Sure there are so many beautiful wonders all around the world, but America has so many places to see that are just breathtaking.
+However, I have decided that the best place to start would be my backyard, with many places to see.
+Sure there are so many beautiful wonders worldwide, but America has so many places to see that are just breathtaking.
 Some day I'll visit all of them and tell you all about it.

 Until then, enjoy the 50 places I plan on seeing in America.